cmckeague07/MyBookHandler/README.md

 Upload Books:

-Supports uploading .txt files through the web interface.
+Supports uploading .txt files through the web interface to local file destination.

 Ensures duplicate files are not uploaded.